Scholarships

 • See AFROTC.com website for more specifics and to apply

-2. In College Scholarship Program (ICSP) - College students: Freshman/Sophomore year, must participate in AFROTC for >1 semester
+2. In College Scholarship Program (ICSP) - College students: freshman/sophomore year, must participate in AFROTC for >1 semester

 TYPES OF SCHOLARSHIPS OFFERED

-• Type 1: Uncapped (pays full tuition/fees, $600 textbooks at any AFROTC school) [15% offered]
+• Type 1: Uncapped (pays full tuition/fees, $900 textbooks at any AFROTC school)

-• Type 2: $18,000 cap (pays up to $18K tuition/fees, $600 textbooks at any AFROTC school) [15% offered]
+• $18,000 cap (pays up to $18K tuition/fees, $900 textbooks at any AFROTC school) for two years

 “The appearance of hyperlinks does not constitute endorsement by the U.S. Air Force or the information, products, or services contained therein.
 For other than authorized activities such as military exchanges and morale, welfare and recreation sites, the U.S. Air Force does not exercise any editorial control over the information you may find at these locations.
 Such links provided are consistent with the stated purpose of this DOD Web site.”